ReeveVanneman/occupations/README.md

 - punctuation:
 Possessive 's now becomes a separate word.
 That helps for some codings;
-e.g., Harper's agent -> Harper 's agent" (= 500, performer's agent)
+e.g., "Harper's agent" -> "Harper 's agent" (= 500, performer's agent, not a government agent)
-Plural possessives, s' , become s '  ; i.e., apostrophe is treated as a separate word.
-OK?
+But plural possessives, s' , become s '  ; i.e., apostrophe is treated as a separate word.
+This might better be singularized to 's to match the above.
-And n't should be replaced with " not".
+And contractions like n't might be replaced with " not"; or each contraction replaced separately.

 - non-ASCII character codes:
 Text files with non-ASCII character codes are not handled well now.

 - headings e.g., for newspapers
 Some heading lines probably should not be coded.
 For example, BYLINE in newspaper text files will end up multiplying counts for "writer".

-- disambiguation issues:
+- jobtitle disambiguation issues:
-    -  Several jobtitles are now coded into 9998, indicating they could be more than one possible code. e.g., band, crew, driver, intern, officer, page, partner, team,
+    -  Several jobtitles are now coded into 9997, indicating they could be more than one possible code;
+e.g., crew, deputy, officer.
+    -  Other jobtitles are now coded into 9998, indicating they are sometimes an occupation and sometimes not;
+e.g., guide, host, orderly.
-    -  Other jobtitles are coded into the most common code, but might be further disambiguated.
+    -  Other ambiguous jobtitles are coded into the most common code, but might be further disambiguated.
 cast (2700= actors, not to cast aspersions etc.)
 critic (2005= experts, advisors, not journalist)
-General (9800= military officer, not in general))
+General (9800= military officer, not in general, General Foods)
 minister (2040= clergy; not government minister)
 painter (2600= artist; not construction worker)
 producer (2710= producers and directors; not a producer of x, coal producer)
 scout (9812= military, rank ns: not to scout, not baseball scout)
-    -  coded into less specific, overall code:
+    -  some ambiguous jobtitles are coded into a broad, overall occupation code:
 director (3280= professional managerial, nec, for both movie director and Center director)
-    -  coded into 3288= larger prof/mgr code that captures only one meaning aide, backer, owner, staff, staff member
+    -  other somewhat ambiguous jobtitles are coded into 3288= likely prof/mgr code, that captures only one meaning but might not be an occupation;
+e.g., aide, backer, owner.
     -  POS (part of speech)
-Some words are jobtitles only if the word is a noun: command, guide
+Some words are jobtitles only if the word is a noun: guide
     - plurals
 Some plurals could be a different code than their singular forms eg. spouses=couple spouse=individual.
-Some plurals should not be coded: counts, royalties, Queens Some words would specify jobtitles only in the plural: academics
+Some plurals should not be coded as occupations: counts, royalties, Queens.
+Some words would specify jobtitles only in the plural: academics.
     - capitalization
-Should some capitalized be separate code? e.g., President = 15 (usually US President); president=10 (chief executive)
+Should some words be separate codes depending on whether or not they are capitalized? e.g., President = 15 (usually US President); president=10 (chief executive) This would become important if we expand jobtitles to include political titles (e.g., Democratic/ democratic).
-All caps words confuse the check for proper names (e.g., COOPER=Cooper, POTTER=Potter)
+ALL CAPS words confuse the check for proper names (e.g., COOPER=Cooper, POTTER=Potter).
+Maybe translate all caps into initial capital letter only (proper names)?
+That would correctly catch (and ignore) the notUpper list of common last names that match jobs (e.g., Potter) although it would miss actual jobs such as a potter.
+It would also often incorrectly match the notLower list of words that are only jobtitles when initial letter is capitalized (e.g., General).
+These notLower words are more often not jobtitles (e.g., "in general, ...").